 Autumn Winter 2022 Fashion and Product Trends: Pure Origin

 In this article we share the two trend stories - one from Pantone, and the other from Trend Atelier.
-The overarching theme running through all trend reports for Spring/Summer 2022 is one of embracing positivity.
+The overarching theme running through all trend reports for the entire year of 2022 is one of embracing positivity.
 There is a direction towards responsible production across all sectors, partly from an affect of the pandemic on shifting mindsets, and partly because of an increase in available processes and technologies.

-No matter what product category you are working on, these SS22 trend reports should be key.
+No matter what product category you are working on, these AW22 trend reports should be key.

 Embracing Positivity Through Colour - Pantoneview colour trends AW21/22 from Laurie Pressman, VP Pantone Color Institute

 Audrey Louise Reynolds - PMA “positive mental attitude” highlights the natural dyes colour story.

 Natural dyes even in activewear = "new naturals" - following on from the food industry, this is rooted in a revive for respect for nature.
 Self-sustaining quietly confident colours, contemporary neutrals, mineral tones.

 Look for simplicity and clarity.
 Turning to information sources that we trust.

 - Primitive living, washed out, worn out, vegetal dyes, raw and calming.